21T1/PHP/vdWebTinTuc/README.md

 - Password: *admin*

 ## 2. Install & Run
-Create database and run SQL file to view a demo
+Create a database and run .sql file to view a demo

 ## 3. Admin Page's Function
 ### 3.1 Home Page